Large Diameter Sanitary Sewer Lining (Phase I)

 In 2017 the City of Sylvania commissioned a conditions assessment for all sanitary sewers 18” through 42” in size within the City of Sylvania Sanitary Sewer District.
 Much of this large diameter collection system was installed in the 1970’s when the City switched treatment plants from the City of Toledo to Lucas County.
 This assessment included field reconnaissance to determine pipe condition, sediment deposits, corrosion levels, and visible defects in the nearly 50-year old system.

-In addition to the sewer lining select manholes in the Phase 1 system will also be lined using a different process (polymeric spray on coating).
+In addition to the sewer lining select manholes in the Phase 1 system were lined using a different process (polymeric spray on coating).
 This is a two-part process that fills any cracks and voids in the manhole with a polyurethane foam and then coats the inside part of the structure with a silicone barrier that is corrosion resistant.

 The following videos provide additional background information on both of these processes:

 Overall, the Phase 1 project included the lining of just under one mile of sewer and over 210 vertical feet of manholes.
 The City awarded the Phase 1 contract to Visu-Sewer, Inc., headquartered in Pewaukee, Wisconsin.
 Work started in September 2021 and was completed in November at a cost of $1.4 million.

 Phase 2 will continue work downstream from the Monroe Street pumping station and will focus on 36” sewers under Eaglehurst Road, Lancelot Road, and in the westerly right-of-way of US-23 between Holland-Sylvania Road and Lancelot Road.